 Capital projects in this sector are focused on the lining of existing pipes as the need arises.
-In-situ camera inspections were undertaken and the re-lining process of substandard pipes continued.
+In-situ camera inspections were undertaken and the relining process of substandard pipes continued.
 Where lining of pipes are no longer viable, a replacement programme is followed within budgetary constraints.
-At present it is estimated that to address all problem areas in Drakenstein will require in the region of R 200 million.
+At present it is estimated that approximately R 200 million is required to address all problem areas in Drakenstein.

-In order to provide for the proper handling of stormwater in areas to be developed for low cost housing, a Stormwater Master Plan for the Vlakkeland Catchment Area was compiled.
-This report will be utilised in the planning for the developments in the area.
+In order to provide for the proper handling of stormwater in areas to be developed for low-cost housing, a Stormwater Master Plan for the Vlakkeland catchment area was compiled.
+This report will be utilised in the planning for developments in the area.
 As the catchment areas can be divided over the Drakenstein Municipal Area, it is envisaged that the master planning of the stormwater systems can be implemented incrementally.

 Maintenance is a major problem, particularly with regard to the cleaning of the systems.
 The continual dumping of refuse and pollutants into the systems causes regular blockages.
-The section focuses on cleaning the system at least twice annually.
+The section focuses on cleaning the systems at least twice annually.
 This is becoming increasingly difficult because of perpetually having to attend to particular areas as well as staffing and budget constraints.
 Cleaning of all the systems twice during the course of the year was achieved, contributing to a reduction in the number of flooding incidents.

-Informal settlements as well as all residents are assisted mainly by providing informal surface removal methods and support during rainy periods through the provision of materials and sandbags to mitigate the effects of flooding.
+Informal settlements as well as all residents are assisted mainly by providing informal surface removal methods and rendering support during rainy periods through the provision of materials and sandbags to mitigate the effects of flooding.

 Stormwater Infrastructure

 Kilometres

-Total New Stormwater Stormwater Stormwater
+YearTotal Stormwater measuresNew Stormwater measuresStormwater measuresStormwater measuresYearTotal Stormwater measuresNew Stormwater measuresStormwater measuresStormwater measures

-Year Stormwater measures measures measures

-measures upgraded maintained

 2012/2013 354.00 0.126 0.348 354.00

 2013/2014 354.12 0.200 1.836 354.12

 2014/2015 354.12 1.147 0.604 354.12